Capitains/tutorial-nemo/2-playing-with-js-css-xslt.md

 ## Replace entirely the static folders of Nemo

-**Important**: Note that doing so might result in **missing file** if you do not replace all files by file having the same name.
+**Important**: Note that doing so might result in **missing files** if you do not replace all file by file having the same name.
 You might want to edit templates to avoid calling removed statics.
-See the chapter about changing templates
+See the chapter about changing templates.

 You can replace the default statics used by Nemo by changing the static folder of Nemo.
 To do so, you need to create a static folder and link to it at the instantiation of the object.
 For example, if we wanted to overwrite them by using our newly created `assets` folder, we would do :